 Main Visitor Sites

-Barrington Bay and Trails – Santa Fe has only one land-based visitor site.
+Barrington Bay and Trails – Santa Fe Island has only one land-based visitor site.
 Tours of the island begin at Barrington Bay, a wet landing site on the northeast side of the island.
 Here visitors can see a large number of sea lions lounging on the sand and sometimes surfing in the waves.
 Two trails lead up from the beach.
 The first is a loop through the giant Opuntia cacti, where you’ll have a good chance of spotting Santa Fe land iguanas and Galapagos hawks.
 The second trail runs up to the top of a steep cliff.
 From the top you’ll have great views across the island’s interior.

 Snorkeling Sites – Santa Fe is home to three dive sites: El Fondeador, La Encañada and Costa Este.
-Sea lions are the main draw at all three sites, although sea turtles, rays and Galapagos sharks are also spotted occasionally.
+Galapagos Sea lions are the main draw at all three sites, although sea turtles, rays and Galapagos sharks are also spotted occasionally.

 Other Places to Visit in Galapagos